 - Unpackaged food – only if you have allergies

 What Can’t I Bring To Volcano Bay?

-Much like Universal Studios and Islands of Adventure, there are certain items which are not permitted into the water park.
+Much like Universal Studios and Islands of Adventure, there are certain items that are not permitted in the water park.
 There are of course some exceptions in terms of food items due to allergies and health issues, you can notify a member of the security team on your arrival.

 - No glassware or glass containers are permitted

 - No alcohol is permitted within the park

 - Balls or ball games

 There are so many things you might look at packing in your beach bag for a day at Universal’s Volcano Bay but remember you don’t want to carry too much around or have to pay for a locker to store it all in.